 Language matters.
-And we, as writers of materials from fundraising letters to press releases to blog posts, can add to or prevent harmful stereotypes, whether they are racist, gender-based, or ageist.
+And we, as nonprofit writers of materials from fundraising letters to press releases to blog posts, can add to or prevent harmful stereotypes, whether they are racist, gender-based, or ageist.

 Here are several "don'ts" when writing about older donors:

 Don't call them "old," "elderly," or "senior citizens."

 The whole concept of who is "old" has become very slippery.
 Yes, to a young child, almost any adult is old, but to the rest of us, only people who are a whole lot older than ourselves are old.
 Use the word "older," never "old" -- as in "older people."

 "Elderly" should only be used as a modifier, as in "elderly patients," and only when referring to those who are truly old and frail.
 Do not use it as a general term for all those in later life.
 This is considered stigmatizing since not all older people are fragile.

 Although "senior citizen" is frequently used in the media, avoid it in your nonprofit communications.
 The term is just plain out-of-date.
 To most older people, being called a senior citizen is just a euphemism for "old" and "elderly."